ryanfb/rousefirstgreekcourse/README.md

 # W.H.D.
 Rouse, *A First Greek Course*

 Readings from W.H.D.
 Rouse's *A First Greek Course*.
+The goal is to lemmatize this data, then use it to produce a frequency dictionary for the text.

 This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).